Bug report #15780

 Not really sure, but it may be a problem related to PostGIS...
 Can't get it to crash with only shape files...

-#4 Updated by Dmitry Kravchook almost 4 years ago
+#4 Updated by Dmitry Kravchook over 4 years ago

 It seems that memory management is broken while rendering.
 In print composer, while render, if layers in map uses mixing and resulting image is big enough (depends on available phisical memory) this layers are ignored.
 2.16 works perfect on the same conditions.